 Food trucks are permitted with the following guidelines:

-- Food trucks must be registered with the County Health Department to operate in Hamilton County
+- Food trucks must be registered with the Fishers Health Department

 - Food trucks should implement mobile/online ordering for residents to utilize to avoid lines and person-to-person contact

 - Residents must abide by the CDC’s guidelines of 6-foot distance when waiting for food orders

 - Residents should reduce the number of family members waiting for food orders.
 For example, only one adult to visit the food truck and/or wait in line.
 Children should remain at home if possible.